kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Pivot_ - element on the diagonal of a matrix that has a non 0 coefficient

-_Rang / rank_ - number of non 0 pivots, ie (number of rows - number of Kompatibilitaetsbedingungen) - the number of linearly independent rows / columns - the number of dimensions of the output of a linear transformation
+_Rang / rank_ - number of non 0 pivots, ie (number of rows - number of Kompatibilitaetsbedingungen) - the number of linearly independent rows / columns - the number of dimensions of the output of a linear transformation.

+Row Rank = Column Rank:
+$
+  "Rank"(bold(A)) = "Rank"(bold(A^T))
+$

 _Kompatibilitaetsbedingungen_ - Empty rows at the bottom of the matrix (0 coefficients in one of the equations).
 If their result is not 0 then there are no solutions for the system.
 If their result is 0 and the number of equations $<=$ the number of variables, there are infinite solutions.\
 _Intuition:_ When thinking of the LGS as superposition, each LHS vector has a 0 component in this dimension, meaning that $forall x in RR$ scalar in the Lineare Kombination satisfies the system.
 Viewing the system with insufficient equations as a system of planes, two planes will intersect along an entire line.
 In 2D, there would just be a single line, which of course has solutions along its entirety.

-Any variables not accounted for due to an all 0 row / no pivot in their column are called _free variables_ and can take any real value.
+_Free Variables_ - Any variables not accounted for due to no pivot in their column are called _free variables_.
+These can be thought of as degrees of freedom, we are free to give them any arbitrary value and the other variables for that specific solution in the linear combination then depend on these.

 *"Order is half of the work in maths."* - _Vasile Gradinaru_